 Elizabeth is a Licensed Clinical Professional Counselor.
 She values a strong therapeutic alliance and believes that a supportive and collaborative working relationship is instrumental in helping clients improve their overall quality of life.
 She uses her expertise in yoga and mindfulness to assist clients in learning to calm and relax the stressed body and mind.

-Jack Gordon, MSW, LCSW, CCATP
+Jack Gordon, LCSW, DCSW

 Deer Park